naiarako/naiara-korta-martiartu/_pages/about.md

 layout: about
 title: about
 permalink: /
+description:>
-description: Postdoctoral Researcher at University of Bern (she/her)
+ Physicist at University of Bern (she/her)
+ Born in Gernika-Lumo (Basque Country)

 profile:
   align: right